pedrlse/basegov-scrapper/README.md

 Features:

-- Publishes automatically videos from the chosen Youtube channel
+- System that can handle requests and timeouts from the [Base Gov](https://www.base.gov) website

-- Advanced Editing of Video Information - description, thumbnail, playlists, tags and title
+- Records All Links that have the desired data

 ### System Requiments